 The CoP will take forward an ambitious programme of research, shared learning and innovative pilots on the theme of Industrial Strategies for Secure Livelihoods over the next two years.

 London is one of many places in the industrialised world where precarious income and low-paid jobs are a challenge.
 It is widely believed that the nature of work and jobs are changing for many reasons, especially from disruption from technologies like Artificial Intelligence, automation and robots.
 This process has become known as the Fourth Industrial Revolution(a term coined by the World Economic Forum).

 The CoP is currently in the first two stages of addressing the question ‘How can we address the challenge of secure livelihoods during the Fourth Industrial Revolution in east London?’

 Over the course of the next three years, we would want to proceed through the other stages through research, convening, designing and supporting participants in delivering, so that:

-There are 2-5 initiatives delivered which are addressing the challenge.
+· There are 2-5 initiatives addressing the challenge are delivered.

 Enhancing impact so existing communities prosper